Kashaf212/Image-Denoising-using-PDE-Based-Techniques-in-Python/README.md

 ## 🧠 Key Concepts

-Variational Model: Solves an energy minimization problem to reduce noise.
+**Variational Model**: Solves an energy minimization problem to reduce noise.

-Perona-Malik Model: Performs edge-preserving smoothing using anisotropic diffusion.
+**Perona-Malik Model**: Performs edge-preserving smoothing using anisotropic diffusion.

-Pre-Smoothing: Gaussian filter applied before PDEs to make them more stable.
+**Pre-Smoothing**: Gaussian filter applied before PDEs to make them more stable.

 ## ✅ Features

-Support for different noise types: Gaussian, Salt & Pepper, Speckle, Poisson
+- Support for different noise types: Gaussian, Salt & Pepper, Speckle, Poisson

-Flexible pre-smoothing and padding strategies
+- Flexible pre-smoothing and padding strategies

-Visual and numerical comparison of denoising results
+- Visual and numerical comparison of denoising results

-Calculates Noise Estimation Error (NE) for each method
+- Calculates Noise Estimation Error (NE) for each method

 ## 🔧 How to Run